OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers.md

 * Can execute operations in custom containers (as defined on the deployment step)

 ## Default Behavior
-The web portal's [installation process](/docs/infrastructure/workers#installing-a-kubernetes-agent-as-a-worker) installs a worker which will work for 90% of all workloads.
+The web portal's [installation process](/docs/infrastructure/workers#installing-a-kubernetes-agent-as-a-worker) installs a worker which will work for a majority of all workloads.

 When the Kubernetes Worker executes a deployment step, it executes the operation within a [worker-tools](https://hub.docker.com/r/octopusdeploy/worker-tools) container, meaning sufficient tooling is available for most deployment activities.